Consistent maps and their associated dual representation theorems: Introduction

-for all number fields $K$, all places $v\in M_K(S)$, and all finite extensions $L/K$.
+for all number fields $K$, all places $v\in M_{K,S}$, and all finite extensions $L/K$.
 Note that our new definition of consistent permits $c$ to take real values, as opposed to our previous definition, which considered rational valued functions only.
-As $S$ is fixed in most contexts of this paper, we shall simply refer to such maps as {\it consistent} and write $\mathcal J^*$ for the vector space of consistent maps.
+With addition and scalar multiplication defined as in \eqref{ConsistentArithmetic}, the collection of consistent maps forms an $\real$-vector space which we shall denote by $\mathcal J_S^*$.

-We now let $\mathfrak b = \{Y(K,v): (K,v)\in \mathcal J\}$ and note that $\mathfrak b$ forms a basis for the topology on $X$ given in \cite{AllcockVaaler}.
-If $\mu$ is a signed Borel measure on $X$, then the elementary properties of measures ensure that $(K,v)\mapsto \mu(Y(K,v))$ defines unique a consistent map on $\mathcal J$.
-As such, we may regard the space $\mathcal M^*$ of signed Borel measures on $X$ as a subspace of $\mathcal J^*$.
-However, our definition of consistent map requires only finite additivity on $\mathfrak b$ rather than the countable additivity that is required of measures.
-Therefore, not every consistent map may be extended to a signed Borel measure on $X$, and hence, $\mathcal M^*$ is a proper subspace of $\mathcal J^*$.
+The collection $\mathfrak B_S := \{Y(K,v): (K,v)\in \mathcal J_S\}$ forms a basis for the topology on $Y_S$ given in \cite{AllcockVaaler}.
+If $\mu$ is a signed Borel measure on $Y_S$, then the elementary properties of measures ensure that $(K,v)\mapsto \mu(Y(K,v))$ defines a consistent map.
+However, our definition of consistent map requires only finite additivity on $\mathfrak B_S$ rather than the countable additivity that is required of measures.
+Therefore, not every consistent map arises from a signed Borel measure in this manner.

-One particularly useful consistent map arises from the measure $\lambda$ on $X$ defined in \cite{AllcockVaaler}.
-We shall simply write $\lambda:\mathcal J\to \real$ to denote the associated consistent map so that
+One particularly useful consistent map arises from the measure $\lambda$ on $Y_S$ defined in \cite{AllcockVaaler}.
+We shall simply write $\lambda:\mathcal J_S\to \real$ to denote the associated consistent map so that